viniciusmuller/shooter/README.md

 # Shooter

-A simple game made while having fun with and learning Godot and adventuring myself with game development.
+A simple game made while learning Godot and adventuring myself with game development.

+This game uses Godot 4 and is currently in progress.